Sokkeldirektoratet

 (3) Algorithm and rounding errors when calculating values for measurands shall be less than ± 0.001 % of the calculated value.
 This does not apply to pressure-volume-temperature (PVT) calculations.
 The licensee shall define acceptance limits for PVT calculations.

 (4) The computer system shall generate an audit trail.
-As a minimum, the audit trail shall include a measurement report, configuration log, incident log, alarm log and calibration report.
+As a minimum, the audit trail shall include measurement reports, configuration logs, event logs, alarm logs and calibration reports.

 (5) Data shall be secured against loss and manipulation.
 Algorithms shall be secured against unauthorised changes.
 Software versions with algorithms for calculating quantities shall have unique identifiers.